ashsei/hoochnet-front/README.md

 - Styling Issues (Mainly revolving around media based styling)
 - Sometimes when the live search field is empty, results will still start.
 - Need to get rid of randomize button on popular page.
+- Some searches based on selected ingredients don't return correct results (not sure if this is stemming from the application or from the API)

 ## Forward Thoughts
 - Be able to allow users to bookmark/favorite their favorite recipes.